NxveenKM/Python-Programs/README.md

 •⁠  ⁠Prints the fraction and its decimal value.

-## - How to Run
+# How to Run

 1. Download the Python script.
 2. Open a terminal and navigate to the directory containing the script.
-3. Run the program and follow the prompts to enter two numbers.
+3. Run the program and follow the prompts.